Byont-Ventures/hackathon/README.md

 # Coding Challenges

 This is a collection of coding challenges to get you warmed up.
 The end goal is to eventually build an NFT!
 The coding challenges will help you get a bit of an understanding of things.
 Remember that sometimes there are multiple ways to get to a solution, and do not feel ashamed to look things up online or ask questions if you are lost.
+The hackathon is not a complete solidity tutorial - we will show you things, but if you want a deeper understanding, there are tons of good guides and videos out there for you to review later on or during the hackathon if there is time.

 The challenges will be divided into three categories: